 Your personal privacy is important to us

-We process your personal data in way to make you able to participate safely and easily in our study programmes, our research and other activities within our organisation.
+The ways in which we process your personal data ensure that you are able to participate safely and easily in our study programmes, our research and other activities within our organisation.

 We process your personal data in a safe and secure manner